 Bold visions alone do not suffice.

 Over a decade later, TIPA’s dedication to an organic packaging solution inspired by nature has replaced thousands of tons of conventional plastic.
-For example, by exclusively using TIPA compostable packaging for their entire line of sustainable basics, PANGAIA saved the planet 39.2 tons of polluting plastic and 1.5 million polybags.
+For example, by exclusively using TIPA compostable packaging solutions for their entire line of sustainable basics, PANGAIA saved the planet 39.2 tons of polluting plastic and 1.5 million polybags.
 But this is not the only success story, where a seemingly small decision led to an enormous positive impact on our environment, through sheer scale.
 For example, TIPA has also enabled major UK retailer Waitrose to package their organic banana produce in an eco-friendly manner.
 At this scale, unimaginable amounts of banana packages found in over 300 supermarkets spread over the UK can now be considered environmentally.

 Since its launch in 2015, PaperWise has grown to become the European market leader in paper and board from agricultural waste with more than 2,000 customers in 23 countries.